aws/aws-cdk/packages/@aws-cdk/aws-codecommit/README.md

 ## Events

-AWS CodeCommit repositories emit Amazon CloudWatch events for certain activity.
+AWS CodeCommit repositories emit Amazon CloudWatch events for certain activities.
 Use the `repo.onXxx` methods to define rules that trigger on these events and invoke targets as a result: